Optimality and robustness in path-planning under initial uncertainty: Average case optimality under initial uncertainty

-Focusing on time optimality, we can use $K=1$ to have $u^{\lambda}(\x)$ encode the (minimized) full expected-time-to-target from $\x$ to uncertain $\xhat$.
-Alternatively, we can use the fact that $\E(T) = 1/\lambda$ is trajectory independent and take $K=0$ to have $u^{\lambda}(\x)$ encode the (minimized) expected-time-to-target-after-it-is-identified.
-We follow \cite{andrews2013deterministic} and use the latter, which yields $u^{\lambda} \leq q$ since one of the options is to stay in place until the target is identified.
-We use $\M^{\lambda}$ to denote the {\em motionless set} of starting positions at which $u^{\lambda} = q,$ and note that $\lambda \left( u^{\lambda} - q \right) + f |\nabla u^{\lambda}| = 0$ is solved on $\domain \backslash \M^{\lambda}.$ For any starting position $\source \not \in \M^{\lambda},$ the optimal trajectory is found by gradient descent in $u^{\lambda}$ and leads to some motionless waypoint $\sa \in \M^{\lambda}.$ If the target is not identified by the time we reach $\sa,$ it is optimal to stay there until $\xhat$ is revealed.
+We use $\M^{\lambda}$ to denote the {\em motionless set} of starting positions at which $u^{\lambda} = q,$ so that $\lambda \left( u^{\lambda} - q \right) + f |\nabla u^{\lambda}| = 0$ is solved on $\domain \backslash \M^{\lambda}.$ For any starting position $\source \not \in \M^{\lambda},$ the optimal trajectory is found by gradient descent in $u^{\lambda}$ and leads to some motionless waypoint $\sa \in \M^{\lambda}.$ If the target is not identified by the time we reach $\sa,$ it is optimal to stay there until $\xhat$ is revealed.
 This is a problem with {\em free boundary} since $\M^{\lambda}$ is not known in advance.
-(With $K=0$, it is easy to show that every point in $\M^{\lambda}$ is a local minimum of $q,$ but the converse is not true in general.
-It is correct for global minima of $q$, but for all others the answer depends on $\lambda$ and the global properties of $q.$) Nevertheless, a modified version of Fast Marching Method can be still used to compute the numerical approximation efficiently; see \cite[Section 3.3 and Appendix B]{andrews2013deterministic} for implementation details.
+(With $K=0$, it is easy to show that every point in $\M^{\lambda}$ is a local minimum of $q.$ The converse is true for global minima of $q$, but its local minima may or may not be motionless depending on $\lambda$ and the global properties of $q.$) Nevertheless, a modified version of Fast Marching Method can be still used to compute the numerical approximation efficiently (see \cite[Section 3.3 and Appendix B]{andrews2013deterministic} for implementation details).
+Since $q$ has to be computed first before solving \eqref{eq:random_terminate}, the overall cost is $O\left( (m+1)M\log M \right).$

 The value of parameter $\lambda$ determines whether one should make a quick transition to a nearby local minimum or spend more time on a path to the global minimum (risking that the target is identified while we are still traveling through high values of $q$).
 The example in Figure \ref{fig:exponential} illustrates this, with $\E[T] = 1/2.5 = 0.4$ in the left subfigure producing a trajectory similar to the one in Figure \ref{fig:FixedT}B, and $\E[T] = 1/30$ in the right subfigure resulting in a completely different path to a local minimum.
 We note that with an intermediate $\E[T] = 1/20$ that nearby local minimum is already motionless, but the optimal trajectory from our chosen $\source$ still leads to a much farther global minimum.